dominicbeesley/blitter-vhdl-6502/doc/getting-started.md

 memory at 2MHz but ROMs may run faster which may cause problems (see MMFS below).
 Would it be better to boot in "Throttled" mode where these CPUs boot strictly limited to 2MHz unless explicitly unlocked?

+### BLTURBO L

+I've not really given much thought to doing proper shadow memory.
+It should be possible to do something akin to the B+ but that will mean some fannying around with the MOS?
+Or maybe just checking for instructions executing from C000-D000?

 ### Rom options